 What keeps Yooka-Laylee and the Impossible Lair from being a knockoff of DK Country is how it intelligently integrates features from the best modern 2D platformers.
 When you die in The Impossible Lair, you don’t lose a life.
 In fact there are no lives, you just restart at the last checkpoint, similarly to Rayman Origins and Legends.
 This may seem insignificant, but it really keeps you from being discouraged by a difficult part of a level and allows you to think through how you’re going to tackle a tricky section.
 It’s hard to believe that New Super Mario Bros.
 U or Donkey Kong Country Tropical Freeze, two games The Impossible Lair is also clearly inspired by, still use the lives system, because going back to it after playing games like The Impossible Lair makes them feel archaic and trapped in the past.

 The game’s overworld is another updated and surprisingly robust element of the game.
 Unlike other modern platformers that just use a line graph you statically move through to get to the level, The Impossible Lair has an explorable overworld that in itself feels like a massive level with lots to do.
-There’s a number of puzzles to solve, shortcuts to discover, and collectable tonics to find that change in-level properties (like Laylee being invincible longer after taking a hit, or giving the level a black and white filter).
+There’s a number of puzzles to solve, shortcuts to discover, and collectible tonics to find that change in-level properties (like Laylee being invincible longer after taking a hit or giving the level a black and white filter).
 Think Mario+Rabbids: Kingdom Battle but with even more content.
 (It even has an earworm theme from Banjo Kazooie/Mario+Rabbids composer Grant Kirkhope that slightly changes based on where you are, like Gruntilda’s Lair!)
-Exploring the overworld and solving puzzles surprisingly became one of my favorite aspects of the game, as there’s a lot to see and it’s extremely satisfying to reach a new area, or even change the overworld’s climate to completely remix the layout of a level.
+Exploring the overworld and solving puzzles surprisingly became one of my favorite aspects of the game, as there’s a lot to see and it’s extremely satisfying to reach a new area or even change the overworld’s climate to completely remix the layout of a level.